nanxiaobei/react-split-components/INTRODUCTION.md

 const Demo = demo();
 ```

-How Svelte, how intuitive, how auto optimized performance and bye bye Hooks.
+How Svelte, how intuitive, How performance is auto optimized and bye bye Hooks.